-Compared to other students at this stage, this student's Research competency appears to be Student's competence in written and spoken English Likelihood of timely submission Very likely Probably Possible Unlil kely None Prospect of the student submitting by their current maximum submission date Training and professional development Yes - very well Yes - but s areas requ attention Yes - b inadequ No Has the student appropriately engaged with academic skills training?
+Ideas and plans for future work including a timescale for ongoing work Ability to work independently Compared to other students at this stage, this student's Research competency appears to be $\frown$ Student's competence in written and spoken English Ø Likelihood of timely submission Very likely Probably Possible Unlikely None Prospect of the student submitting by their current maximum submission date $\rightarrow$ $\left( \cdot \right)$ Training and professional development Yes - very well Yes - but areas req attention uiring Yes - but inadequately No Has the student appropriately engaged with academic skills training?
 Has the student appropriately engaged with career focussed and professional development activities?
-5 Would the student benefit from additional supervi ision to facilita ate his/her s tudies?
-Yes / No Please tick to confirm that you, the assessors, ha Transfer of Status form and that the DGS has sig comment on the student's acquisition of career ski departmental template form.
-This information will be once agreed.
-(Please continue on a separate page be reviewed b
+G Would the student benefit from additional supervi ision to facilita ate his/her studies?
+Yes / No Please tick to confirm that you, the assessors, ha Transfer of Status form and that the DGS has sig transfer is being recommended and everything is satisfactory only a brief report is required, but sufficient verbal feedback must have been provided to the candidate during the transfer interview.
+If transfer is not recommended, it is critical that detailed reasons for this are given along with instructions for any specific work that must be done prior to reassessment.
+A timescale for a subsequent meeting with the assessment panel (usually 3 months later) should be given.
+Assessors should also include a comment on the student's acquisition of career skills (and plans to develop such skills) as outlined in the GSO.2/ departmental template form.
+This information will be reviewed by the DGS, and students and their supervisor(s) will receive a copy of the report once agreed.
+(Please continue on a separate page if required)